CarbonPackages/Carbon.ColorValues/README.md

 ## Introduction

 This package provides a Color Value Editor which can be used in Neos CMS.

-This editor is based on the example in https://github.com/neos/neos-ui-extensibility-examples but has some modifications in regards to styling, supports the alpha channel and has a reset button to unset a value.

-This package was inspired by [Shel.Neos.ColorPicker], but with the difference that not the color values get saved, but the given key.
+It was inspired by [Shel.Neos.ColorPicker], but with the difference that not the color values get saved, but the given key.
 And it just provides a list of colors, nothing more.

 ## Example